apache/template-site/README.md

 This repository provides a website template for [ASF-Pelican](https://infra.apache.org/asf-pelican.html).
 That page, and pages linked from it, provide extensive documentation on how to deploy the template.

 Pelican build site infrastructure is found [here](https://github.com/apache/infrastructure-pelican).
-(That repository's documentation is a WIP.)
+(Documentation is a WIP.)

 If you use this template for your project website and provide a [logo](https://www.apache.org/logos/) then your project should pass "[Apache Project Website Checks](https://whimsy.apache.org/site/)".